velde/health-exposure/README.md

 # Health Exposure App

-A full-stack mobile application that informs users of their environmental health exposure based on their real-time location.
+A full-stack application that informs users of their environmental health exposure based on their real-time location.
 Risk factors include air quality, UV index, pollen count, humidity, and other locally relevant alerts such as water safety and health-related news.

 ---

-## 📱 Frontend
+## 📱 Mobile Frontend

 **Built with:** React Native + Expo